srimuthurajesh/Tech-Notes/Java/Language/03_java_collections.md

 1. **Stack**: legacy class of stack but not recommended.
 2. **ArrayDeque**: double ended queue, recommended instead of stack class.

+1. peek(): return object at top of current stack
+2. pop(): return object and remove stack value, or return null if stack empty
+3. remove(): same as pop(), but throw NoSuchElementException if stack empty

 ## Set:
 > does not allow duplicate elements.